dsjsantos/react-dj-forms-builder/Documentation.md

     * config: (Required) form configurarion JSON object as explained on section *2* below.
 You should avoid repeat field name/key in configuration file.
 Different fields (even in different pages, different groups or nested) with same name/key will share the same basic state properties ('value', 'errorMessage', 'disabled').

     * onChange: (Required) callback for fields value changes for parent control and treatment.
-If it were trigger by a field update the function will also receive the field 'name' and the new 'value' as parameters.
+If it were trigger by a field update the function will receive parameters as follows:

+        - 'fields': (Always) it an object where each key represents a form field and points to an object with its current state ('value', 'errorMessage', 'disabled').
+        - 'name': (Only on field update) if triggered by a field update it contains the changed field name.
+        - 'value': (Only on field update) if triggered by a field update it contains its new value.
+        - 'optional1', 'optional2', ...: (Optional for custom components) these are an extra parameters that may be used in custom components to pass extra parameters when a field update is triggered.
+See render time 'onChange' property.<br/><br/>

-        > e.g.: (fields, name, value) => { this.setState({ fields: fields }) }
+        > e.g.: (fields, name, value, extra1) => { this.setState({ fields: fields }) }

     * fields: (Optional) if informed, it generaly should refflect the internal component state (same object received on 'onChange' method call).
 This object contains the main form fields current state ('value', 'errorMessage', 'disabled').
 If, on a render, it differs from the internal's component state it will replace it and triggers the 'onChange'.
 If set, this object will overrides the field's 3 (three) namesake properties.
 This property is necessary only when you need to control the properties 'value', 'errorMessage' or 'disabled' from a form's field otherwise you may leave it unset.